 What is Corn Pudding?

-Corn Pudding is a traditional southern dish in which corn is baked in an egg, milk and butter mixture.
-You’ll find dozens and dozens of corn pudding recipes in cookbooks and on the Internet (including from Paula Deen, Ina Garten and Nigella Lawson, among others), some of which call for canned creamed corn and/or boxed cornbread mix.
+Corn Pudding is a traditional side dish from the American south in which corn is baked in an egg, milk and butter mixture.
+You’ll find dozens and dozens of corn pudding recipes in cookbooks and on the Internet (including from Paula Deen, Ina Garten and Nigella Lawson, among others), some of which call for canned cream style corn and/or boxed cornbread or corn muffin mix.
 Not Nama’s recipe – which calls for only fresh ingredients.

 “I love this recipe & so does my family!
 I make it all the time, all year round.
 I really like that it doesn’t call for Jiffy cornbread mix or canned creamed corn.”